 Latest Blog Posts

-9 ways to organize a vacation in 2022, enjoy them all
+9 ways to organize a vacation, enjoy them all

-By Julie Stobbe / June 1, 2021 /
+By Julie Stobbe / July 1, 2024 /

 Reading Time – 10 minutes

-A vacation is a time to step away from all the concerns of your job, in an office, in a home office and tasks in your home.
-This break from normal routines and responsibilities lets you rejuvenate and have more energy in the future.
+A vacation is a time to step away from all the concerns of your job, an office, a home office and tasks in your home.
+This break from normal routines and responsibilities lets you rejuvenate and have more energy for the future.
 Shannon Torberg, PsyD, LP says in The Importance of Taking a Vacation, “A number of studies have shown that taking time away from the job can have physical and psychological health benefits.
 People who take vacations have lower stress, less risk of heart disease, a better outlook on life, and more motivation to achieve goals.
-The bottom line is, taking time away from the stresses of work and daily life can improve your health, motivation, relationships, job performance, and perspective and give you the break you need to return to your lives and jobs refreshed and better equipped to handle whatever comes. ”
+The bottom line is, that taking time away from the stresses of work and daily life can improve your health, motivation, relationships, job performance, and perspective and give you the break you need to return to your lives and jobs refreshed and better equipped to handle whatever comes. ”

-Now you know why you deserve one here are some styles of vacations to plan in 2022.
+Now you know why you deserve one here are some styles of vacations to plan.

 A vacation from your computer.